 An API strategy lays the groundwork for ensuring that APIs meet your business needs.
 When you address your reasons for adopting APIs and what you will require to do so successfully, you can begin building a robust digital ecosystem that connects your data and applications.

-Do you have a robust API strategy in place?
+Do you have a robust API implementation strategy in place?
 If not, I recommend you start by asking five questions.

 1. What business goals will APIs help you achieve?